(the number of current visitors is automatically updated every 4 minutes)

 Example of sample size calculation for Cox regression

-You may plan for a multivariable regression as your preferred final statistical analysis.
+You may plan for a multiple regression (having more than one independent variable) as your preferred final statistical analysis.
 There are a few approaches to this situation:

 - Make one sample size calculation for each independent variable as if you are going to do simple (unadjusted) regressions.
 You will get one sample size for each independent variable.
 Pick the one with the highest number as your preferred sample size (and perhaps add a margin of 20% extra).
 This is the most common strategy and the one used in the videos above.